Blue Heart (film): Production

 The film was filmed in chronological order without permits over ten years.
 During this time several actors abandoned the project, most notably Héctor Noas, which forced constant rewrites of the screenplay.
 Another relevant event was the interrogation of photographer Javier Caso.
 Caso took still pictures on the set of Corazón Azul before being summoned by Cuban State security for an interview questioning his friendship with director Miguel Coyula and Lynn Cruz, who were both described by the agents as troublemakers who may be working for the CIA.
 Caso recorded the audio with a hidden cellphone, Coyula added visuals and posted it on YouTube.
 The decade-long production served as the backstory for the documentary Chronicles of the Absurd.

 Critical reception

 Latin American film scholar Paulo Antônio de Paranaguá described it as "One of the most exciting revelations of the 21st century".
 In Cineaste, film critic Matthew David Roe referred to Blue Heart as: "The culminating point of Miguel Coyula´s artistic growth...
 It stands as his most visceral experience".
 The Film Verdict’s Patricia Boero wrote "A complex, criptic, compelling film...
 It lingers in the mind as you continue to decipher its codes long after the screening has ended".
 Pablo Gamba described it at Los Experimentos as "emblematic of contemporary Cuban culture."
+French film critic Nelly Rajionavelo has highlighted the film’s formal and conceptual emphasis on image manipulation, describing it as a work in which “the manipulated image—reinterpreted, transformed, and resignified, is both the substance and the object of reflection in the film, which becomes at once its mirror and its critical revealer.”